pixiesky/devdocs/guides/v2.0/test/integration/integration_test_execution_cli.md

 Probably the most common way to execute integration tests is using the command line.

-Please ensure you have [prepared the integration test environment]({{ site.gdeurl }}test/integration/integration_test_setup.html) before starting.
+Before you begin, make sure you [prepared the integration test environment]({{ site.gdeurl }}test/integration/integration_test_setup.html).

-The integration tests have to be executed with the current working directory being `dev/tests/integration`.
+The integration tests have to be executed with the current working directory, which is `dev/tests/integration`.
 The test configuration resides in that directory and will be picked up by `phpunit` automatically, without the need to specify it as a command line option.

 ### Running all integration tests